 How to Repair Cracks in Building?

 Cracks on the plaster surface, ceiling and the entire structure of a building can be repaired easily.
+Here’s how to repair cracks in building.
 Some of the most popular methods to repair cracks are listed below:

 - Solid cracks in the building can be repaired with the low-pressure injection of epoxy or polyurethane foam.

 - Cracks giving hollow sound can be repaired with cement mortar.

 - Cracks on ceiling can be repaired with Guniting

 - Cement mortar can also be used for cracks in masonry walls and in the face of plaster.